lblod/ember-rdfa-editor-mandataris-plugin/README.md

 RDFa editor plugin to insert mandatarissen in the editor.

+## Use
+If context is detected where mandataris is availible as property, the plugin will try to find names.
+Start a name with capital letter.

 ## Installation

 Install the plugin like an Ember addon in your host application.